Dog Breeder Licensing Requirements by State

 Colorado

-COMore than 24 dogs transferred per year or more than 2 litters per year
+COMore than 24 dogs transferred, sold, or adopted per year

 Connecticut